leem919/WindowsOnDeck-AutoUnattend/README.md

 # WindowsOnDeck-AutoUnattend
 An answer file that handles initial setup and app debloating of Windows 11 on the LCD Steam Deck

+I made this to help those who want to replace SteamOS with Windows on their deck with minimal input.
+Disk formatting and user creation will be handled automatically.
 This file will apply some system configurations that I personally believe improve Windows on the Steam Deck.
 It also removes lots of apps from the Microsoft Store that I don't think most steam deck users will need.
 Though they can be redownloaded from the store if necessary.
 Finally, it runs a script that will download, slightly modify for automation, and install the drivers necessary for Windows on the Steam Deck.

 The xml file was generated using [Schneegans' Autounattend Generator](https://schneegans.de/windows/unattend-generator).
 If you would like to see exactly what is happening in the file, you can import it there and scroll through the configuration.